The Miracles: Later career

 In 1980, Ronnie White and Bobby Rogers decided to carry on with the Miracles as a touring unit replacing Pete Moore and Billy Griffin with Dave Finley and Carl Cotton, which carried on for three years as "The New Miracles".
 This version of the Miracles was short-lived though after White decided to retire from show business following the death of his wife Earlyn, who died from breast cancer in 1983, disbanding the group again.
 Around this same time, most of the original Miracles including Smokey Robinson and Claudette Robinson as well as Pete Moore, Marv Tarplin, and Bobby Rogers reunited to perform a medley of their songs on the 1983 NBC television special, Motown 25: Yesterday, Today, Forever.
 Ron White was attending his wife Earlyn's funeral around this time, and did not participate in the reunion.
 Following his exit from the Miracles, Smokey Robinson enjoyed a successful solo career; in 1979, he and Tarplin co-wrote his signature hit, "Cruisin'".
 Following his reunion with the original Miracles on Motown 25, Robinson became dependent on cocaine, which affected his life and career.
 He broke the addiction in the late 1980s and revived his singing career, with the Grammy-winning Top 10 hit single, "Just to See Her".
 In 1986, Smokey's marriage with Claudette Robinson ended in divorce while Bobby's marriage to Marvelettes member Wanda Young ended in 1975.
 After the release of a 35th anniversary commemorative compilation album in 1993, Ronnie White and Bobby Rogers decided to regroup the Miracles yet again, with Dave Finley returning to the fold and Sidney Justin, a former NFL player and former member of Shalamar, as lead singer.
 Rogers replaced Justin with Mark Scott, who toured the world as lead singer of the group.
 Both Justin and Scott lead separate Miracles groups.

 Two years later, Ronnie White died from a longtime bout with leukemia, leaving the remaining Miracles as a trio until Tee Turner joined the group in 2001.

 Following White's death in 1995, Rogers continued to tour with different members.
 In 2009, the group received a star on the Hollywood Walk of Fame with Bobby Rogers, Berry Gordy, Smokey Robinson, Stevie Wonder, Pete Moore, Claudette Robinson, and Billy Griffin in attendance.

 Following another PBS appearance, Rogers was forced into retirement due to health issues, dying less than two years later.
-Bobby Rogers died in March 2013, 2 weeks after his 73rd birthday.
-Pete Moore died November 19, 2017, on his 79th birthday.
+Bobby Rogers died in March 2013, two weeks after his 73rd birthday.
+Pete Moore died on November 19, 2017, his 79th birthday.